• Diet & Nutrition

 7. Omega 3 — Heart health and joint pain

 Heart health is a big one for women over 40.
 Twice as many women die each year of coronary heart disease than breast cancer.
-Before menopause, women have a lower risk of CHD than men but after menopause the risk dramatically increases.
+Before menopause, women have a lower risk of CHD than men — but after menopause the risk dramatically increases.

 Oestrogen helps to keep blood vessels free from fatty plaque deposits and cells that line the arteries flexible so they can transport oxygen.
-When oestrogen levels drop that can increase cholesterol, narrow arteries and increase blood pressure.
+When oestrogen levels drop, that can increase cholesterol, narrow arteries and increase blood pressure.

-Omega-3 fats also can help to reduce inflammation, which can help to alleviate joint pain and stiffness associated with a drop in oestrogen levels.
+Omega-3 fats can also help to reduce inflammation, which can help to alleviate joint pain and stiffness associated with a drop in oestrogen levels.

 8. Prebiotic Fibre — Gut Health and Natural Hormone Regulation